MucahidPoyraz/UdemyAppProje-AspNetCore-NTier/README.md

-UdemyAppProje-AspNetCore-NTier
+# UdemyAppProje-AspNetCore-NTier

-Education Platform with Layered (NTier) Architecture – Udemy Clone
+## Education Platform with Layered (NTier) Architecture – Udemy Clone

-This project is a comprehensive education platform built using ASP.NET Core with a layered (NTier) architecture.
-It enables users to browse courses, filter by categories, and manage educational content dynamically, showcasing a scalable and maintainable backend structure.
+This project is an education platform application developed using ASP.NET Core with a layered (NTier) architecture.
+It allows users to browse courses, filter by categories, and manage content dynamically, providing a scalable and maintainable backend solution.

+---

-🔧 Technologies and Frameworks
+## 🔧 Technologies and Frameworks

-Backend: ASP.NET Core 5.0, C#
+- **Backend:** ASP.NET Core 5.0, C#

-Database: MS SQL Server
+- **Database:** MS SQL Server

-Architecture: NTier (Layered Architecture)
+- **Architecture:** NTier (Layered Architecture)

-Design Patterns: Generic Repository, Unit of Work, Dependency Injection
+- **Design Patterns:** Generic Repository, Unit of Work, Dependency Injection

-Supporting Libraries: AutoMapper, FluentValidation
+- **Supporting Libraries:** AutoMapper, FluentValidation

-Authentication: Cookie Authentication
+- **Authentication:** Cookie Authentication

+---

-🚀 Key Features
+## 🚀 Key Features

-Full management of courses and categories
+- Course and category management

-Modular, testable, and scalable layered architecture
+- Modular, testable, and scalable layered architecture

-Clean code principles applied throughout development
+- Clean code principles applied throughout the project

-Validation and error handling implemented at the API layer
+- Validation and error handling implemented at the API layer

+---

-🎯 Purpose and Goal
+## 🎯 Purpose and Goals

-This project aims to demonstrate how to develop complex real-world applications in a modular, clean, and professional manner using modern backend architectural patterns.
-It serves as a solid example for developers looking to build scalable and maintainable enterprise-level applications.
+This project demonstrates how to build complex, real-world applications in a modular and professional way using modern backend architectural patterns.
+It serves as a strong reference for software developers aiming to create scalable and maintainable applications with ASP.NET Core.

+---

+## 📂 Project Structure

+- **API Layer:** Handles HTTP requests, validation, and responses
+- **Business Logic Layer:** Contains core application logic
+- **Data Access Layer:** Manages database interactions using Entity Framework Core
+- **Common:** Shared utilities, DTOs, and mappings